foundriesio/docs/source/getting-started/install-fioctl/index.rst

 #####################

 With :ref:`ref-fioctl` installed, authenticate it with our backend.
-For this, you will generate OAuth2 application credentials for interacting with the FoundriesFactory® API:
+For this, you will generate OAuth2 application credentials for interacting with the FoundriesFactory™ Platform API:

 .. prompt:: bash host:~$, auto